c3333/cpp-docs.de-de/docs/mfc/reference/cmfcvisualmanager-class.md

 ### <a name="remarks"></a>Bemerkungen

-## <a name="cmfcvisualmanagerisownerdrawcaption"></a><a name="isownerdrawcaption"></a>CMFCVisualManager::IsOwnerDrawCaption
+## <a name="cmfcvisualmanagerisownerdrawcaption"></a><a name="isownerdrawcaption"></a> CMFCVisualManager:: isownerdrawcaption

-Gibt an, ob der aktuelle visuelle Manager besitzergezeichnete Beschriftungen implementiert.
+Gibt an, ob der aktuelle visuelle Manager von einem Besitzer gezeichnete Beschriftungen implementiert.

 ```
 virtual BOOL IsOwnerDrawCaption();